NavigoLearn/RoadmapsMarkdown/backend/Backend Developement.md

       - ORMs are used to interact with databases.
 They allow you to write code instead of SQL queries to interact with the database.
 They're often used in conjunction with relational databases to make it easier to work with them.
       - [ORM: The Good, the Great, and the Ugly - Video](https://www.youtube.com/watch?v=3EvhK7-DlZA) - Coding Tech
       - [What is an ORM? - Article](https://www.prisma.io/dataguide/types/relational/what-is-an-orm) - Prisma
-      - [What is an ORM – The Meaning of Object Relational Mapping Database Tools - Article](https://www.freecodecamp.org/news/what-is-an-orm-the-meaning-of-object-relational-mapping-database-tools/#:~:text=Object%20Relational%20Mapping%20(ORM)%20is,(OOP)%20to%20relational%20databases) - freeCodeCamp
+      - [What is an ORM – The Meaning of Object Relational Mapping Database Tools - Article](https://www.freecodecamp.org/news/what-is-an-orm-the-meaning-of-object-relational-mapping-database-tools/#:~:text=Object%20Relational%20Mapping%20(ORM)%20is,(OOP)%20to%20relational%20databases) - freeCodeCamp.org

 4. **APIs (Application Programming Interfaces)**
     - 4.A What is an API?